 - San Miguel

-Penalties for carrying a concealed weapon without a valid permit
+3. What are the penalties for carrying a concealed weapon without a valid permit?

-A first-time violation of carrying a concealed firearm in Colorado is a class 2 misdemeanor.
-The punishment includes:
+A first-time violation of carrying a concealed firearm in Colorado is a class 1 misdemeanor punishable by a fine of up to $1,000 and/or up to a 364 days in jail.

-- 1 to 3 years in prison (with 2 years mandatory parole), and/or
+- 1 to 3 years in state prison (with two years mandatory parole), and/or

-If someone has a valid and current CCW permit but simply forgets to carry it along with the concealed weapon, then he/she can be charged with a class 1 petty offense.
+If someone has a valid and current C.C.W. permit but simply forgets to carry it along with the concealed weapon, then he/she can be charged with a petty offense.
 This carries: